 So when I notice that a particular sleep aid works for my private coaching clients, many of whom suffer from insomnia after detoxing, then I know it must be super effective!

 Sleep aids are sometimes necessary, but diet and lifestyle should be the first lines of attack against insomnia.
-In the past year, I’ve definitely slept better since I started taking a few awesome supplements that ensure my nutritional bases are covered.
+In the past year, I’ve definitely slept better since I started taking supplements that ensure my nutritional bases are covered.

 We will now discuss how the most common sleep aids work, how their ingredients vary, and which ones work the best.